stulle123/stulle123.github.io/content/posts/kakaotalk-account-takeover.md

 ## KakaoTalk Password Reset with Burp

-Since we could now access the victim's Kakao Mail account a password reset was the next logical step.
+With access to the victim's Kakao Mail account, a password reset was the next logical step.
 The only additional information required were the victim's email address, nickname and phone number which we got with the same curl query that we used above:

 ```bash
 curl -i -s -k -X $'GET' \